btothez/H-Index/README.md

 ## Setup

-First make sure elasticsearch is running locally on port 9200.
-In an environment with a elasticsearch and tornado installed via pip, first run the following script:
+First make sure Elasticsearch is running locally on port 9200.
+In an environment with a Elasticsearch and Tornado installed via pip, first run the following script:

 ```bash